-44. We do not think that there should be a central Conditionally supported.
-See 42 above. database with all information available to the Government on it.
+44. We do not think that there should be a control Conditionally supported Sec 12 above 44.
+We do not unink that there should be a central Conditionally supported.
+See 42 above.
+Gatabase with an information available to the Government on it.
 But an identity card should enable access to all Government databases, so that there would be no need for more than one government-issued card.
 (Paragraph 188) Registration and enrolment 45.
 The integrity of the enrolment and registration Supported by research. processes are central to both the smooth running of the system and to its security.
 Without data of investigative or evidential quality, few of the objectives of the scheme can be achieved.
-Issues the Government must consider include: the number of mobile units to enrol the housebound, the elderly and those in remote locations; how sensitive the equipment is to the environment; the training of personnel; and the need to minimise opportunities for corruption and fraud.
-More study of these aspects is needed.
-(Paragraph 193) Cards 46.
-The type of card to be used is a decision of the Supported by research. same order of importance as the architecture of the Supported by research. database, since it has consequences for issues such as how the card will be used and the number of readers and the infrastructure needed, both of which have significant implications for costs.
+Issues the Government must consider include: the number of mobile units to enrol the housebound, the elderly and those in remote locations: how sensitive the equipment is to the environment: the training of personnel: and the need to minimise opportunities for corruption and fraud More study of these aspects is peeded (Pergaraph 103) Conda A. The type of courd to be used is a decision of the Commonted by account 40.
+The type of card to be used is a decision of the Supported by research. same order of importance as the arcmitecture of the database, since it has consequences for issues such as how the card will be used and the number of readers and the infrastructure needed, both of which have significant implications for costs.
 Some choices, such as the nature of the chip, seem to follow a decision to use the passport as an identity card (and therefore follow ICAO) rather than any independent assessment of what would be most appropriate for an identity card.
 We are concerned that the Home Office appears to be taking these key decisions without any external reference, technical assessment or public debate.
-(Paragraph 197) Conditionally supported Dessues of the 47.
+(Paragraph 197) 47.
 The Government's figures on how much cards Conditionally supported.
 Because of the would cost compare them to 10-year passports and inclusion of biometric data, the validity period of driving licences.
-The Government has not, however, the cards may vary according to individual confirmed explicitly how long the validity of circumstance. identity cards would be.
-It must do so before the Bill is published.
-(Paragraph 198) Readers and infrastructure 48.
-We are deeply concerned that the Government Supported by research. has published so little information about the number, type, distribution and cost of card readers and the infrastructure necessary to support this.
-This information is not only essential to proper costing of the scheme, but also to an assessment of how effective the scheme will be.
+The Government has not, however. the cards may vary according to individual confirmed explicitly how long the validity of circumstance. identity cards would be.
+It must do so before the Bill is published (Paragraph 198) Bandars and infrastructure 48 We are deeply concerned that the Government Supported by research has published so little information about the Supported by research. number type distribution and cost of card readers and the infractructure necessary to support this This and the infrastructure necessary to support tills.
+This information is not only according of the scheme but also to an accomment of here the scheme, but also to an assessment of how effective the scheme will be.
 (Paragraph 201)